robole/markdown-reference/markdown.md

 - [CommonMark](https://commonmark.org/): A strongly defined, highly compatible specification of Markdown.
 - [GitHub Flavored Markdown (GFM)](https://github.com/gfm): It is based on CommonMark, and supports syntax extensions such as: tables, task lists, autolinking, strikethrough, and disallowing some raw HTML.
 It supports some specific features to github such as: mentions.
-- [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/): Extension of markdown originally written in PHP but ported to other languages, which implements it's own specific set of amendments and extensions including: markdown inside HTML, definition lists, abbreviations, and footnotes.
+- [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/): This is an extension of markdown originally written in PHP but ported to other languages, it implements it's own specific set of amendments and extensions including: markdown inside HTML, definition lists, abbreviations, and footnotes.

 ## How do I use it?